 Social media networks are arguably the best tools available for marketers to connect with customers to provide customer support and customer service.
 All of which of course enables you to ensure customer satisfaction.

-4. Market insight
+4. Market insight and benchmarking

 Another valuable asset social networks give you more than other marketing tools is market insight.
 By analysing what people are talking about and what content they are sharing, it is possible for brands to determine needs and desires of consumers.